-When using the stream editor (sed
+When using the stream editor (sed) with the -i option, it does

 break links.
 Like this: